ernadns/Visualizing-of-Global-Covid19/README.md

 # Visualizingcovid19
-This project provided by Data Camp and I tried to solve this project with my own knowledge and skill.
+This project provided by Data Camp.
+I tried to solved this project by guided from Data Camp and combine with my own knowledge and skill.